-After nearly twenty months in operation, government decided it was time to conduct a review to determine if Creative Saskatchewan was fulfilling its mandate.
-This review was coordinated by the Ministry of Parks, Culture and Sport (PCS).
-It involved two streams of inquiry: background research and consultation.
-In the first stream, government officials conducted summaries of previous studies related to Creative Saskatchewan, the agency’s legislation, strategic plan, annual report and Creative Saskatchewan’s achievements so far, including grant dispersals.
-In the second stream, facilitators were hired to conduct consultations with Creative Saskatchewan’s board and staff, creative industry associations, applicants, non-applicants, trade contacts and event clients.
+After nearly 20 months in operation, government decided it was time to conduct a review to determine if Creative Saskatchewan was fulfilling its mandate.
+This review was co-ordinated by the Ministry of Parks, Culture and Sport, and involved two streams of inquiry: background research and consultation.
+In the first stream, government officials conducted summaries of previous studies related to Creative Saskatchewan, the agency's legislation, strategic plan, annual report and Creative Saskatchewan's achievements so far, including grant dispersals.
+In the second stream, facilitators were hired to conduct consultations with Creative Saskatchewan's board and staff, creative industry associations, applicants, non-applicants, trade contacts and event clients.

 This report is a summary of the above-mentioned historical studies and consultations.
 It is intended to illuminate Creative Saskatchewan's strengths and areas for development going forward.

 Download the Creative Saskatchewan Review Report